abumchisom/Wazuh-SOC-Lab-Project/Wazuh-Lab.md

 - **Agents**: For my agents, their IP address was permitted to change, and I wanted to access my server from anywhere, so I configured my server's firewall to permit IP addresses on `0.0.0.0/0`, and left my agents' IP addresses as dynamic/ephemeral.

 > **Security Note:** Google Cloud uses SSH keys by default, preventing password brute force attacks from getting their instances since their public IP address range is well known.
-If you aren't using Google Cloud Platform or any cloud platform with such protection, I'll advise you to use a stronger password and protect your public IP from attacks (not always feasible given how public IP addresses are structured, so use a robust password).
+Suppose you aren't using Google Cloud Platform or any cloud platform with such protection.
+In that case, I'll advise you to use a stronger password and protect your public IP from attacks (not always feasible given how public IP addresses are structured, so use a robust password).

 ## Wazuh Installation